chris1188/Helldivers2JarvisPublic/README.md

   **- You can also click the green rectangle that says 'Code' in the upper left, the download the ZIP file and extract it using something like WinRar or 7zip**

-**2. Go to 'Releases' on the right side of the page and click the latest version ( 'Current Version')**
+**2. Go to 'Releases' on the right side of the page and click Test Release 1**